 Critics of the 'virtual strip search' machine are scathing.
 ACLU associate director Barry Steinhardt says the scanners invade personal privacy.
 "This leads directly to a surveillance society."
 But in a cavalier statement to a Senate subcommittee, Homeland Security Secretary, Michael Chertoff, announced that he wants to employ the technology as soon as possible and doesn't want an "endless debate" over privacy issues.

-On Wednesday, May 11, 2005, President Bush signed into law an act that will require all Americans to carry a national ID card controlled by the Department of Homeland Security within three years.
+On Wednesday, May 11, 2005, President Bush signed into law The Real ID Act (H.R.
+418) that could require all Americans to carry a national ID card controlled by the Department of Homeland Security within three years.
 Without the new national ID card, Americans will not be able to travel on an airplane or train, open a bank account, collect Social Security payments, or take advantage of nearly any government service.
 The card will also likely use a digital storage technology, such as RFID, which means that people carrying the card will be able to be remotely identified at a distance.

 In practical terms, the ID card is likely to be first introduced as an updated driver's license that meets new federal standards.
 The Real ID Act gives the Department of Homeland Security the power to set these standards.
 Although precise details of what exactly will be stored on the cards are unclear at this time, early proposals suggest that at minimum the card would contain the owner's name, birth date, sex, ID number, a digital photograph, address, and a "common machine-readable technology" that Homeland Security will decide on.
 Physical security features designed to prevent tampering, counterfeiting, or duplication will also be included.